VIRS: World building and concept summary

-During the Galactic Empire, there was much prosperity thanks to the rapid technological advances brought on by the invention of the ansible (faster-than-light communication).
-This swelled the ranks of a well-educated and financially stable middle class, who began to indulge in body modifications, or “mods”, especially medical mods and job specialization mods.
+During the Galactic Empire, there was much prosperity thanks to the rapid technological advances that swelled the ranks of a well-educated and financially stable middle class.
+Many began to indulge in cybernetic body modifications, or “cy-mods”, especially medical mods and job specialization mods.
 However, after the Passing, the corporations that manufacture and repair mods gained enormous economic power, which they used as social and political leverage.
 The prevalence of users kept up the demand for mods and mod repairs and replacements, but corporate overlords, motivated by greed and not benevolence, prioritized profit margins instead of affordability and availability.
 “Mod-virgin” was once a derogatory term during the Empire, but after the Passing people began to use the term “Mod-free”, or just “Free”.
 As time passes, more and more humans, especially in the poorer or more remote parts of the Old Empire are born “Free”.
 Humans begin using the question “Are you Free?” to refer to one’s independence from institutional supply chains, both philosophical and practical.

 The First VIRS was the Architect’s best friend.
-They grew up together, and as young adults they both attended the ISS Corps, a pre-university level training institute for those interested in career class “Interplanetary Travel and Communications”.
-The ISS Corps provide support to the International Space Station and any shuttles traveling to and from the station.
-While attending the ISS Corps, the two friends learned a great deal about the cutting edge of space exploration technology, and saw that humanity was poised on the brink of great societal changes due to the imminent development of faster-than-light transportation and communication.
+They grew up together, and as young adults they both attended the International Space Exploration (ISE) Corps, a pre-university level training institute for those interested in career class “Interplanetary Travel and Communications”.
+The ISE Corps provide support to any and all transport between planetside and orbit.
+While attending the ISE Corps, the two friends learned a great deal about the cutting edge of space exploration technology, and saw that humanity was poised on the brink of great societal changes due to the imminent development of faster-than-light transportation and communication.
 The two friends realized that political power structures and the distribution of wealth would undergo incredible upheaval, and that within their lifetimes humanity would either cooperate to spread to the stars or squander our chance through greed, mismanagement, and short-sightedness.